Poohl/rusty-mirror/README.md

 for configuration check out the provided example.

+The calendar refreshes at midnight once you place the first request.

 # My Usecase

 I use this in combination with firefox's html to png feature, some convert tricks and an e-ink display to view my calendar on my desk.
 See the scripts folder for how that works.